twig-energy/stronk/README.md

 |   100.0% |           38,859.33 |           25,733.84 |    0.0% |      0.01 | `std::string`
 |   100.0% |           38,858.08 |           25,734.68 |    0.1% |      0.01 | `string_stronk_t`

-Calling "Skill" functions (which internally calls unwrap) performs identically to calling the functions directly on the raw types.
-They even auto-vectorize the same:
+Calling "Skill" functions (which internally calls unwrap) performs close to identically with calling the functions directly on the raw types.
+However they do not seem to vectorize as well.
+We will investigate this further:

  | relative |               ns/op |                op/s |    err% |     total | Add Units
 |---------:|--------------------:|--------------------:|--------:|----------:|:----------